jennaluz/BlogBase/README.md

 You should now be able to access BlogBase by navigating to `localhost/blogbase/content/` in your browser!

+* Note: In order to upload images through the webpage, you will need to change the permissions of the `uploads` directory.
+From the root of the project, run the following command:

+      chmod -R 777 content/uploads

 ## Usage

 The usernames of all included users can be found in the "Users" table of the BlogBase database.